A Leading Institution

-Heritage International University is an inexpensive, interdisciplinary institution that encourages individual option degrees and coursework through distance learning.
+Heritage International University is an inexpensive, interdisciplinary institution that encourages the creation of individual option courses through distance learning.
 It provides a valuable service and opportunity to mankind for both the well-off and the marginally poor.

 Individual Option is a non-traditional approach used by a number of university's and college's, both nationally and internationally.
 This is because it opens the door for students to learn to think out of the box, to study in depth the latest and most current and modern discoveries.
 In other words, instead of being filled with theoretical clutter of the past, the student finds the gems, the practical, the best practices that are evidence based, the most relevant knowledge to make them effective practitioners and experts in their field.

 Individual Option provides choice.
 It is interdisciplinary by nature.
 It creates the opportunity for the highly motivated student to pursue a unique blend of study that is learner-centered.
 That is, the student is an active participant in proposing and creating a curriculum that supports an individualized and scholastically rigorous academic goal that is clearly defined and interdisciplinary.
+One does not have to study what they already know, but can study what they need to know to be effective.
 Such proposals are under the direction of the personís academic advisor and the Graduation Committee, but the student designs it to provide the practical skills required for a wide range of positions or for further advanced and meaningful study.

 Many Benefits of Individual Option